Are you ready to turn your passion into profit? If you’re wondering how to make money on YouTube, you’re in the right place.

 Create designs that resonate with your channel’s theme.
 For example, YouTuber and plumber Roger Wakefield offers hats and T-shirts with phrases like “Tradesman Built America” that his viewers will resonate with.

-You can even use polls or Q&A sessions to gather feedback on what types of merchandise your viewers would like to see.
+You can use polls or Q&A sessions to gather feedback on what types of merchandise your viewers would like to see (this would be good content for your member-only subscriptions!)
+That way, your subscribers can tell you directly what products interest them, which means less guesswork for you.

 #5 – Partner with other brands

-If you are interested in a particular brand, just reach out to them directly.
-Showcase yourchannel’s statistics of subscribers, views, and demographics to convince them why they would be a good fit.
+As mentioned earlier, if you are interested in a particular brand, just reach out to them directly.
+Showcase your channel’s statistics of subscribers, views, and demographics to convince them why they would be a good fit.
+And remember: they’ll be lucky to have you on their team!

-For instance, here’s a list of information to include in your pitch email:
+For reference, here’s a list of information to include in your pitch email:

 #6 – Use crowdfunding and fan funding